-Since December 2012, Central African Republic has been suffering an unprecedented humanitarian crisis caused by indiscriminate violence against the population, triggered by former Seleka and Anti-balakas armed groups and all their subgroups.
-The clashes between the two militias have caused thousands of deaths.
+Since December 2012, Central African Republic has been suffering an unprecedented humanitarian crisis caused by indiscriminate violence against the population, triggered by former Seleka and Anti-balakas armed groups.
+The clashes - between the numerous militias making up the two armed groups - caused thousands of deaths.
 According to the latest UNHCR regional estimates, 1.1 million fleeing Central Africans are currently living in conditions of extreme poverty in refugee camps.

-According to OCHA, more than half of the Central African population - 2.5 million out of a total of 4.6 million - depends on humanitarian assistance to survive and about one and a half million are in a situation of food insecurity.
-Compared to 2014, food security in RCA between 2016 and 2017 collapsed further and only in some areas the food situation remained stable thanks to good rainfalls occurred between January and August.
+According to OCHA, more than half of the Central African population - 2.9 million out of a total of 4.6 million - depends on humanitarian assistance to survive and about 1.8 million people are in a situation of food insecurity.
+Compared to previous years, food security in RCA has recently been exacerbated.

 Amid such crisis, COOPI protects the most vulnerable: internally displaced persons (IDPs), women victims of sexual abuse, communities victims of persecution and ethnic-religious harassment.
 The priority areas of intervention are food security, education and protection.